isomerpages/mom-rcfw/_about/4-rcfw-advisors.md

 title: RCFW Advisors
 permalink: /about/rcfw-advisors/
 ---
-The RCFW advisors comprise representatives from international organisations, government representatives, workers’ organisations, and ASEAN employers.
-Their role is to provide guidance on future RCFW activities, as well as offer insights into emerging trends and new challenges for the Future of Work.
+### To guide the work of the RCFW, we are convening a small group of distinguished representatives and subject-matter experts to take on the role of advisors for the RCFW.
+We will have a good mix of representatives from international organisations, ASEAN governments, workers’ unions and employers.**

+The advisors will:

+- keep the RCFW updated and current in its focus areas;

+- advise on its strategy and activities to build regional capacity in dealing with the Future of Work; as well as

+- recommend international thought leaders and speakers whom the region can learn from.

+Stay tuned to find out who are our advisors!